Skip to main content

 atmos auth logout

-Use this command to securely remove locally cached authentication credentials from the system keyring and credential files.
+Use this command to clear local session data (tokens, cached credentials) while preserving your keychain credentials for faster re-authentication.
 This is useful when switching identities, ending work sessions, or troubleshooting authentication issues.

-This command only removes credentials stored on your local filesystem and system keychain.
-It does not log you out of any web-based sessions with your identity provider (AWS SSO, Okta, etc.).
-Your browser sessions will remain active until you explicitly sign out from the identity provider's website.
+This command only removes local credentials.
+It does not log you out of web-based sessions with your identity provider (AWS SSO, Okta, etc.).
+Your browser sessions remain active until you explicitly sign out from the identity provider's website.

 The Problem